-Reddit user, Yuval Sneh, recently shared a photo of an original World Class Championship Wrestling belt he came across while shopping in Tel Aviv, Israel.
+Reddit user, Yuval Sneh, shared a photo of an original World Class Championship Wrestling belt he came across while shopping in Tel Aviv, Israel.
 The inscription alongside the belt read: "The original WCCW wrestling championship belt held by legendary wrestlers Kerry & Kevin Von Erich.
 Was given to Dizengoff Center for safekeeping with love by the family."

-Here we have a championship belt with such incredible history behind it on display seemingly at random in a mall in Israel.
+Here we have a championship belt with such incredible history behind it on display, seemingly at random in a mall in Israel.
 While it may seem peculiar that the belt would be found in an unexpected place like this, there is so much more to the story.

-Kevin Von Erich on the Popularity of Wrestling in Israel
+The Popularity of Wrestling in Israel

 "Former-Israeli Prime Minister Shimon Peres told me in 1995 that the only dependable ceasefire was when wrestling was on.
-In April of 1985, I went alone to Israel for 2 weeks, I was shocked!"
+In April of 1985, I went alone to Israel for two weeks.
+I was shocked!"

 Kevin continued, "I have seen big crowds before, but this was off the charts — all commercial trade was stopped my first day in all of Tel Aviv.
 They made me rearrange my itinerary so all other cities would be ‘unannounced.’
 It was still packed everywhere I went.
-The military took over my security with Jeeps in front and back, they called me ‘Their Cultural Icon of the 80’s.'”
+The military took over my security with Jeeps in front and back; they called me ‘Their Cultural Icon of the ’80s.’"

-In regards to the WCCW Middle Eastern Championship, Kevin Von Erich explained, "Mike won the Middle East title.
+Regarding the WCCW Middle Eastern Championship, Kevin Von Erich explained, "Mike won the Middle East title.
 He and I were ‘on the same page’ in Israel.
 Mike loved them like I did, too."
 As for the Texas Tornado, "Kerry wasn’t into history really, not as much as Mike and I were.
 Mike and I were very close."

 On July 9th, 2017, Kevin Von Erich went back to Israel, wrestling in his very final match with his sons, Ross and Marshall, alongside him.
 He wrestled against the founder of Israeli Wrestling- Rabbi Swissa (Gery Roif), Marty Jannetty, and Jumping Lee.
 With more than 1,000 fans in attendance, this was the biggest wrestling event in Israel since WWE visited in 1994.

-Kevin recounts this experience fondly.
-“It was incredible how they treated my family last July .
+"It was incredible how they treated my family last July .
 They have not forgotten a thing, and my sons are loved by all.
-I love those people there, it’s an awesome place.
-This wrestling business put me in a position where I can be a positive force to God’s chosen people.
+I love those people there; it’s an awesome place.
+This wrestling business put me in a position to be a positive force to God’s chosen people.
 I have a special relationship with them, as I have and will never take money from them.
-Even with my huge deal with Coca-Cola in 1985, I only took my expenses, never profit from The Holy Land.
+Even with my huge deal with Coca-Cola in 1985, I only took my expenses and never profited from The Holy Land.
 I have never told anyone that!"